 When you create a password in cPanel you have the option to generate a random password.
 We recommend creating a password that is at least 12 characters long and contains letters, numbers and symbols.

-cPanel’s password generator.
+Image: cPanel’s password generator.

-Unless you have an incredible memory you won’t remember every random password you create.
+Unless you have an incredible memory you can’t remember every random password you create.
 To securely store your passwords you can use a password manager.
 There are lots of password managers, both free and paid-for.
 We like Bitwarden.
 It is free, open source and has been audited by independent security researchers.
 You can run Bitwarden as a desktop application or integrate it into your browser, and you can even host Bitwarden yourself.